Portnoy Flips Sundial Growers For $50K Profit: 'That's How You Do It Boys' | Benzinga

 Barstool Sports founder Dave Portnoy took a major bath on his first round of WallStreetBets meme stock buys, but Portnoy said he made a quick $50,000 getting in and out of Sundial on Thursday.

 What Happened?
 Portnoy first discussed a 377,000-share stake in Sundial back on Feb.
-3. While it’s not clear what his entry point on that position was, Portnoy would have made more than $500 million from Feb.
+3. While it’s not clear what his entry point on that position was, Portnoy would have made more than $500,000 from Feb.
 3 through Feb 11 if he held onto the entire stake.

 On Thursday morning, Portnoy tweeted that he was “back in $sndl cause I love the rush.”

-Note: Editor's note: A previous version of this article estimated Portnoy could have made a $500 million profit.